cereblanco/todayilearned/notes/mongodb/mongo-shell.md

 }
 ```

-Upsert entry; Now we know an entry exists; running upsert will not create duplicate but update the existing entry
+Upsert entry; we know an entry is existing; running upsert will not create duplicate but update the existing entry
 ```
 db.projects.update(
     {"_id" : ObjectId("5ebcf1904548de076e1dd9bf")},